Our mission statement is firmly based upon on our belief that,

 Smart targets are set for each child who receives ELSA support.
 Each session will have an objective that the ELSA wants the child to understand or achieve.
 By setting targets for the children, and by formulating a baseline from which we can work from, we are able to measure the impact of our ELSA.
 These measure can be linked with attendance, improvement with disruption in class, behaviour system management (yellow and red cards) or improvement in their attainment and attitude in class.
 This monitoring is achieved through our CPOMs system as well as speaking with staff and parents.

 The learning environment is key in helping the child feel comfortable, safe and calm.
-Therefore, ELSA sessions take place in both, The Oceans and The Woodlands classrooms.
-These environments are language rich and provide a calm and relaxing space.
+Therefore, ELSA sessions take place in The Woodlands classroom.
+This environment is language rich and provide a calm and relaxing space.

 The Sessions are fun, using a range of activities such as: games, puppets or therapeutic activities such as mindfulness or arts and craft.

 As well as children being able to attend ELSA support we also offer a time for children to share any worries or concerns that may have on their mind through our ‘Worry box’.
-This is positioned outside Mrs Hester’s room in the corridor and children can pick up post cards to record their anxious thoughts.
+This is positioned outside the Owls classroom in the corridor and children can pick up post cards to record their anxious thoughts.
 Children can find these soothing because they:

 - Makes them feel safer by having someone else holding their thoughts for them